Glitch (music)

-Glitch is a genre of experimental electronic music that emerged in the 1990s, which is distinguished by the deliberate use of glitches in audio media and other sonic artifacts.
+Glitch is a genre of experimental electronic music that emerged in the 1990s, distinguished by the deliberate use of glitches in audio media and other sonic artifacts.
+The genre takes its sounds from malfunctions in recording equipment and digital electronics, and its practitioners work from a philosophical position that treats errors and failures as compositional material rather than problems to be corrected.

-The sounds featured in glitch tracks usually come from audio recording device or digital electronics malfunctions, such as CD skipping, electric hum, digital or analog distortion, circuit bending, bit-rate reduction, hardware noise, software bugs, computer crashes, vinyl record hiss or scratches, and system errors, as well as abstract sound design produced from the intended use of these technologies.
-Devices that were already broken are often used, while other times devices are broken expressly for this purpose.
 In Computer Music Journal, composer and writer Kim Cascone classified glitch as a subgenre of electronica and used the term post-digital to describe the glitch aesthetic.

+Production in the genre evolved from the physical manipulation of damaged hardware in the 1990s toward fully software-based simulation of those same failure states in the 2000s.
+Key albums including Oval's Systemisch (1994), Fennesz's Endless Summer (2001), and the Clicks & Cuts compilation series released by Mille Plateaux from 2000 onward are widely regarded as landmark works in the genre's development.

+Alongside the core genre, several derivative styles developed over time.
+Glitch hop fuses glitch production techniques with the rhythmic structure of hip-hop and emerged in the late 1990s before undergoing a significant commercial crossover with electronic dance music (EDM) in the late 2000s.
+Microhouse deploys glitch elements within house music frameworks and was identified and named as a distinct genre by music journalist Philip Sherburne in a July 2001 article for The Wire.
+Glitch's influence extended across multiple adjacent genres and continued to surface in experimental and ambient music well into the 2010s and beyond.

 History

+Precursors

-The origins of the glitch aesthetic can be traced to the early 20th century with Luigi Russolo's Futurist manifesto L'arte dei rumori (The Art of Noises, the basis of noise music, published in 1913).
+The origins of the glitch aesthetic can be traced to the early 20th century with Luigi Russolo's Futurist manifesto L'arte dei rumori (The Art of Noises) published in 1913, which became the basis of noise music.
 He constructed mechanical noise generators, which he named intonarumori, and wrote multiple compositions to be played by them, including Risveglio di una città (Awakening of a City) and Convegno di automobili e aeroplani (Meeting of Automobiles and Airplanes).
 In 1914, a riot broke out at one of his performances in Milan, Italy.

-Later musicians and composers who made use of malfunctioning technology include the 1968 song "The Best Way to Travel", by Michael Pinder of The Moody Blues, and works by Christian Marclay, who began in 1979 to use mutilated vinyl records to create sound collages.
-Yasunao Tone used damaged CDs in his Techno Eden performance of 1985, while 1992 album It Was a Dark and Stormy Night by Nicolas Collins included a composition featuring a string quartet playing alongside the stuttering sound of skipping CDs.
+Christian Marclay began in 1979 to use mutilated vinyl records to create sound collages, while Yasunao Tone used damaged CDs in his Techno Eden performance of 1985.
+The 1992 album It Was a Dark and Stormy Night by Nicolas Collins included a composition featuring a string quartet playing alongside the stuttering sound of skipping CDs.
 Yuzo Koshiro and Motohiro Kawashima's electronic soundtrack for the 1994 video game Streets of Rage 3 used automatically randomized sequences to generate "unexpected and odd" experimental sounds.